 If you have two Ethernet ports, you can use one for connecting to the internet and the other for various other purposes.

-For example, you can connect two computers directly without needing Wi-Fi or an air network.
-This setup is incredibly useful for transferring files between devices while the Wi-Fi’s down.
+For example, you can connect two computers directly without needing Wi-Fi.
+This setup is incredibly useful for transferring files between devices while the Wi-Fi is down.

-The Wi-Fi doesn’t even have to be down for an Ethernet connection to be a useful application.
-Using your Ethernet port can save precious bandwidth if you have a slow internet connection or a limited package.
+The Wi-Fi doesn’t have to be down for an Ethernet connection to be a useful application.
+Using your Ethernet port can save precious bandwidth with a slow internet connection or a limited package.

-Additionally, if you need to transfer many files, especially if the files in question are unbearably large, an Ethernet connection will save you data and time.
+An Ethernet connection will save you data and time if you need to transfer many files, especially if the files in question are unbearably large.

-And the best part is that you can keep using the internet on your primary system at full speed while the data transfer takes place through the second Ethernet cable.
+The best part is that you can keep using the internet on your primary system at full speed while the data transfer occurs through the second Ethernet cable.

 Dual LAN Ports Provide Extra Connections to Older Motherboards that Lack Built-in Wi-Fi

 Another reason many motherboards have two Ethernet ports is that many older motherboards often don’t have built-in Wi-Fi connectivity.